nbering/nicholasbering-ca/_posts/2022-08-09-rover-whats-next.md

 - Linux installation included an incredible number of packages, so it's a bit heavy
 - Very modular design:
-  - Components seem to be languge-agnostic and communicate over RPC, which
+  - Components seem to be language-agnostic and communicate over RPC, which
-  - This is incredibly powerfull, but also adds to complexity for understanding even simply applications
+  - This is incredibly powerful, but also adds to complexity for understanding even simply applications
   - Individual components seem to be able to run on low-end hardware, but the core system needs a fair bit of compute and network